- Price: $1,595–$3,390

 Firmness doesn’t affect a mattress’s protection against allergens, but you’ll need the right firmness to comfortably support your sleeping position, body weight, and personal preferences.
 Generally, a medium mattress accommodates most sleepers, but depending on your needs, you may need a softer or firmer mattress.

 We recommend a softer, more cushioning mattress for side sleepers.
 The soft surface helps relieve pressure in the shoulders and hips.
 Stomach sleepers usually need a firmer mattress to prevent their hips from sinking into the mattress and out of alignment with their spine.
-Firm mattresses are also generally the best mattresses for higher-weight people since they offer reinforced support without too much sinkage.
+Firm mattresses are often the best mattresses for higher-weight people since they offer reinforced support without too much sinkage.

 Price